Furthermore, when an incident happens, security teams aren’t always ready. The average time to identify and contain a breach in 2020 was 280 days.

 Security ratings are also a helpful tool to help you quickly determine if your security practices align with cybersecurity frameworks like NIST.

 One of the potential weak links in any organization’s cybersecurity readiness is third parties.
 Risks include sophisticated software supply chain attacks, like the recent SolarWinds hack.
-They can also happen when an attacker exploits a vendor’s weak security controls and moves up the supply chain until it finds its target.
+They can also happen when an attacker exploits a vendor’s weak security controls and moves up the digital supply chain until it finds its target.
 If the vendor, such as a payroll provider, has access to your data or systems, then your organization could be vulnerable to a breach.

 To mitigate third-party cyber risk, take steps to ensure that your vendors and third parties are doing everything they can, and may be required to do based on your contract, to protect their networks and act appropriately when interacting with or handling sensitive data.
 Again, one-time assessments aren’t enough.
 Instead, check out these tips for building a third-party risk management plan.
 They include best practices for tiering vendors according to their criticality to your business, continuously monitoring their security performance, and working collaboratively with partners to resolve any issues.